 I still thought of us as a creative, dynamic start-up that had just grown a bit bigger than the other creative, dynamic start-ups.
 We could still turn on a dime.
 Our people still put the interests of the company ahead of their own interests and, when problems arose, employees from all different divisions would still rally around and put in incredible hours without anyone ordering them to do so.
 Yet now the world seemed to treat us like some typical mammoth corporation.
 And, in the public view, this corporation was giving people the runaround.
 That outside image didn’t jibe with my view of us.

-Another example of identity jet-lag, about a decade and a half after Intel’s Pentium processor debacle, was in 2000, when the tech upstart Google coined its corporate motto: “Don’t be evil.”
-The motto was a cheeky poke at the tech giants whom Google’s employees felt were exploiting consumers.
-The company’s search algorithm and stripped down, ad-free interface were designed for the consumer’s benefit—unlike Google’s competitors, whose search results were indistinguishable from advertisements.
-In the Google team’s perspective, their new search method was truly an insurrection.
+Here’s another example of identity jet-lag, In 2000, then-tech upstart Google coined its corporate motto: “Don’t be evil.”
+The motto was a cheeky poke at the other search engines and their ad-clogged interfaces.
+Google saw itself and its innovative algorithms and stripped-down interface as truly revolutionary.
 Yet, soon enough, “don’t be evil” became an invitation for critics to point out Google’s hypocrisy—in particular, the search engine’s decision to track and store users’ data across all of its services.

 There is a fine line between upstart and veteran, between underdog and alpha dog.
 When you are the newcomer you can be rebellious and irreverent; you challenge existing structures and old paradigms.
 And because the world largely ignores you or doesn’t take you seriously, you can get away with it.
 In sports, the underdog is a dangerous opponent, a challenger with nothing to lose.
 In politics, it’s the opposition party or activist group challenging the status quo.
 In business, it’s the new competitor trying to carve out market space.
 There is an exquisite advantage to being a nobody.
 You can shoot for the moon.
 You have little or nothing to lose.
 No one expects much of you.
 And that’s just fine because when you don’t have to measure up to others’ expectations, you are freer to take risks and experiment.

 But eventually you gain traction.
 Your sphere of influence grows.
-And before you realize it, others see you as the veteran—the alpha dog others are trying to knock down.
+And before you realize it, others see you as the veteran—the alpha dog others want to take down.
 And chances are, you have a case of “identity jetlag”—you still see yourself as new, small, and audacious, unaware that others see you as established, powerful, or even dominant.

-This jetlag is precisely where power can be mismanaged or misused.
+This jetlag is precisely where power is mismanaged.
 Basing our decisions and behavior on a lower-rank identity, we run the risk of undermining our legitimacy and reputation.
 I coached a leader once who had been promoted into management very early in her career.
 Having authority at such an early age, she had developed a collaborative and relational leadership style that enabled her to manage older, more experienced colleagues without antagonizing them.
 Yet this leadership style became a handicap as she advanced.
-It was no longer congruent, as a senior vice president, to be so transparent or colleagial.
+It was no longer congruent, as a senior vice president, to be so transparent or collegial.
 She was privy to sensitive information about personnel, and about the organization that could not be shared publicly.
-She was busier and less available, and while others’ input was valuable, she often had to make decisions without the benefit of others’ opinions.
+She was busier and less available, and while others’ input was valuable, she often had to make decisions without the benefit of their opinions.
 Her earlier leadership stance began to look and feel inauthentic.
 She needed to embody a more professional, and, to a degree, detached leadership style.

 As my client discovered, there are different “rules” of power depending on whether you’re an underdog or the alpha dog.
 To successfully transition from upstart to industry leader, from opposition to governing party, and from rookie to veteran, we need to keep these three facts in mind: